 Points; The switch of the older style ignition system called “battery coil” or Kettering.

 Poker Run; A common social activity of motorcycle groups.
-The group rides to different check points and each rider “draws” another card.
-At the end, the one holding the best poker hand wins some prize.
+The group rides to different check the points and each rider “draws” another card.
+In the end, the one holding the best poker hand wins some prize.

-Pot; cylinder, with or without head.
+Pot; cylinder, with or without the head.
 A Brit term

 Rubber Cow; Comes indeed from the German “Gummikuh” (which sounds a lot better pronounced goo-mi-kooh, but with slightly shorter oo’s).
 It wasn’t given to our bikes as a reference to their extreme comfort, or to describe an oscillation on long sweepers.
 The term “Kuh” was bestowed upon our bikes by a famous German motorcycle journalist somewhere in the third quarter of the previous century, who had immediately noticed the pinion drive effect and commented that the bike behaved like a cow.
 Cows, as some of you may well know, raise their hindquarters first when they decide to stand up and go for a walk, exactly like our bikes do when you open the throttle.
 The same effect makes the rear end squat when you close the throttle.